 Have you ever wondered how Rolex became so successful?
 Or why its watches set so many auction records?
 Read on, as our experts explain how and why this brand became a legend.
-How Rolex Became So Successful: The...
+How did Rolex Became So Succ...

-Just ahead of Baselworld 2017, where top luxury watch brands will launch their newest models, we take a look back at Rolex 2016 releases.
+Few luxury watch brands are as iconic as Rolex.
+We take a look back at Rolex over the years, from past releases to what is yet to come.
 At the last edition of Baselworld, Rolex unveiled what was arguably the hottest watch of the year: the new Daytona chronograph.
-Here, we explore the new Daytona, along with the greatest hits of Rolex 2016.
+Here, we explore the new Daytona, along with the greatest hits of Rolex in past years.

 Rolex Cosmograph Daytona

 This was the watch Rolex fans had been waiting for—a stainless steel Rolex Cosmograph Daytona with a black Cerachrom ceramic bezel.
 Prior to the launch of the Rolex ref.
 116520, the highly popular ceramic bezel was found exclusively on more expensive Daytona models in platinum or Everose.
 The Rolex ceramic bezel is prized not only for its sleek look, but also for its resistance to scratching and fading.
 It’s both robust and beautiful.
 And the black bezel version looks particularly stunning against the new Daytona’s stainless steel 40mm Oyster case and matching stainless steel Oyster bracelet.
 Both the black dial and white dial versions of the Daytona ref.
 116520 are spectacular and as a result, it’s not uncommon for Rolex boutiques around the world to have multiple-year waitlists for these new Rolex chronograph models.